jtyr/kubeconform-helm/README.md

 options:
-  -h, --help            show this help message and exit --charts-path PATH    path to the directory with charts (default: charts) --include-charts LIST
+  -h, --help            show this help message and exit --charts-path PATH    path to the directory with charts, can be multiple (default:
+                        charts)
+  --include-charts LIST
                         comma-separated list of chart names to include in the testing --exclude-charts LIST